-We remain fully invested and well positioned in the areas of a) broad-based exposure across India in consumption, industrials, healthcare, property b) selected technology names across foundry, IT services, software, internet c) ideas where return drivers are not major macro factors, e.g. ASEAN and global energy transmission, pharmaceuticals.
+We remain fully invested and well positioned in the areas of (a) broad-based exposure across India in consumption, industrials, healthcare, and property; (b) selected technology names across foundry, IT services, software, and internet; and (c) ideas where return drivers are not major macro factors e.g. ASEAN and global energy transmission, pharmaceuticals.
+Off-benchmark stocks contribute > 35% to our holdings.
+During the month, we added selectively to China / Hong Kong SAR, broadening out into property and industrials at the expense of India, where we saw some nearterm slowdown due to monsoon and elections in the last two quarters.